 The Alien, however, is highly unpredictable and intelligent.
 It reacts to changes in the environment, mostly sound, and the player is never truly safe as long as it’s around.
 To make matters worse, getting spotted by it is a death sentence, as it’s impossible to outrun it or hide from it after being spotted.

-And while the alien can be temporarily scared off or distracted with certain tools, the creature will often come back with a vengeance afterward, so avoiding contact altogether is preferable.
+And while the extraterrestrial can be temporarily frightened off or distracted with certain tools, the creature will often come back with a vengeance afterward, so avoiding contact altogether is preferable.

 Of course, Alien: Isolation has other types of enemies such as humans and androids that can be engaged in different ways and even fought and killed, as well as a crafting system that allows the player to use scrap to make all sorts of useful tools.